Braitenberg vehicle: Vehicle 2a

 This is more efficient as a behavior to escape from the light source, since the creature can move in different directions, and tends to orient towards the direction from which least light comes.

 In another variation, the connections are negative or inhibitory: more light → slower movement.
 In this case, the agents move away from the dark and towards the light.

 Vehicle 2b

-The agent has the same two (left and right) symmetric sensors (e.g. light detectors), but each one stimulating a wheel on the other side of the body.
+The agent has the same two (left and right) symmetric sensors (e.g. light detectors), but each one stimulates a wheel on the other side of the body.
 It obeys the following rule: